-We can extend the service life of components whose OEM service limit has passed or whose configuration is no longer suitable to operate.
+MD&A’s San Antonio Service center can extend the service life of gas turbine components whose OEM service limit has passed or whose configuration is no longer suitable to operate.
 Significant savings can be realized by opting for lower-cost repaired spares instead of new parts.

 Elevated temperatures take a big toll on gas turbine components.
 Repair enhancements can extend a part’s life by slowing its degradation and pushing out its usable service life.

 MD&A San Antonio Service Center experts have years of experience evaluating the life-limiting factors for gas turbine vanes or blades.
 Such factors include cracks, corrosion, wall thickness, and material condition.
 Cracks are often located at the platform or shroud.
 Smaller percentages occur at the blade tip, the blade airfoil, or the root.

 Platform degradation can be reduced in many ways: by operating in baseload only (even though dispatch conditions may prevent that from being a practical solution), by pursuing a robust platform weld repair program, by undertaking TBC coating systems, and by making platform improvements.